ElFalch/seabird-survey-simulator/README.md

 | --------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|
 | No errors found |![Seabird Survey Simulator CSS validation](https://github.com/ElFalch/seabird-survey-simulator/blob/main/assets/images/testing-images/validation-images/css-validation/)   |
 | Warnings are the result of Google fonts and css prefixes being used and do not present any issues |![](https://github.com/ElFalch/seabird-survey-simulator/blob/main/assets/images/testing-images/validation-images/css-validation/)|

+## Automated Testing

+### Lighthouse

+- Automated testing of the deployed site for performance, accessibility and best practises was conducted using the [Lighthouse tool](https://developer.chrome.com/docs/lighthouse) within Chrome DevTools.

+## Wave Accessibility

+Further automated testing for the accessibility of the site was conducted using the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/).

+## Manual Testing

+Manual testing was carried out to ensure all links, forms and JavaScript elements of the game worked as intended.
+Device mode in [Chrome DevTools](https://developer.chrome.com/docs/devtools) was used to ensure that the design was responsive and that features were fully functional across all device sizes.

 # Attributions